gbinal/p-o-d.github.com/cdo-position-description.md

 1. Appoint an agency Chief Data Officer and Data Officers or points of contacts in each Division, Bureau, and Office
 2. Have CDO conduct Zero-based reviews of all data collections
-3. Maintain a central inventory of the Agency’s data collections and data sets
+3. Maintain a central inventory of the Agency’s data collections and datasets
 4. Standardize and automate all future data collections
 5. Ensure all potentially public information is accessible via the Agency public website